laura-perez/ToyRobot/README.md

 Toy Robot Puzzle is a .NET Core console application written in C#.

+This application allows for a simulation of a toy robot moving on a 6 x 6 square tabletop

 # Getting Started
 To install and run this application you will need Visual Studio with .NET Core 6.0